MKastek/GCP-ACE-exam/exam-notes.md

 The Apigee API platform provides policy-based rate-limiting and routing services to help accommodate spikes in traffic.
 It also providdes OAuth 2.0 and SAML authentication.

 ### Cloud Firestore
 Cloud Firestore is a mobile database service that can synchronize data between mobile devices and centralized storage.

+### Cloud Storage Transfer
+Cloud Storage Transfer is a service provided by Google Cloud specifically designed for transferring large amounts of data between different cloud storage providers.
+For instance AWS S3 -> GCP bucker migration.

+### Tunnels
+Tunnels are the network components that are configured to ensure traffic between VPN endpoints is encrypted.
+Tunnels create a secure, encrypted  connection between the endpoints, protecting the data being transmitted.